younelan/Simplicity/README.md

 # Simplicity PHP Framework
+This is *Simple* PHP Framework started as Login with templates.
+I am currently turning it into a more evolved framework to simplify dweb development.

+The framework is meant to centralize code I have used on other projects to maximize reuse and turbo charge development

+This features:
+_ **base**: a base controller/plugin framework
+_ **SimpleAuth**: a simple auth library for providing authentication _ **SimpleTemplate**: a simple theme engine
+_ **SimpleForm**: a simple form engine

-This is *Simple* PHP Login with templates.
-There are more complex frameworks but this is probably as simple as you can get to understand
-(c) Youness El Andaloussi
+There are more complex frameworks but this is probably as simple as you can get to understand (c) Youness El Andaloussi
 MIT License, no warranty applies